Gujjar Population in Different States of India

-Western Uttar Pradesh is totally dominated by Gurjars.
-Before the year 1857, western Uttar Pradesh was called Mini Gujarat due to domination of Gurjars as this region was ruled by them.
+Gujjars in Uttar Pradesh: Western Uttar Pradesh is totally dominated by Gurjars.
+Before the year 1857, western Uttar Pradesh was called ‘Mini Gujarat’ due to domination of Gurjars as this region was ruled by them.
 In Uttar Pradesh, the Gurjar populations are mainly found in the western region that is Saharanpur, Muzaffarnagar, Meerut, Moradabad, Bijnor, Ghaziabad, Noida, Bulandshahar and Bareilly.
 To a fewer extent, they are also found in Agra and Bundelkhand.

 According to some records, population of Gujjar community is relatively high in the central region of India.